 Children with SMA have parents who are carriers.
 Carriers have one functional copy of the SMN1 gene and one non-functional copy.
 If two carrier parents have children, each one of their children has a 25% chance (1 in 4) of being affected with SMA.
-If parents have a child with SMA type 2, all of their children with SMA will have type 2.
+All children with SMA within one family will have the same number of copies of SMN2.
 Carrier testing can determine which couples could have children with SMA.